 56-yr-old dies after fainting on Dhaka road

-A man died after falling ill while walking in Dhaka's Gulistan area this morning.
+A 56-year-old man died after falling ill and fainting while he was walking down the road in Dhaka's Gulistan area yesterday morning.
+He is primarily believed to have died of heatstroke due to the excessive heat, police said.

-The deceased was identified as Alamgir Sikder, 56, an inhabitant of Kazla area in Jatrabari area.
+Alamgir Sikder, a resident of Kazla area in the capital's Jatrabari, worked at a printing press in Mirpur.

 The incident happened around 10:30am as the man was walking down the slope of Mayor Hanif Flyover, said Shah Alam, a sub-inspector of Wari Police Station.

-Marcelina Sarker, a medical officer of emergency department at DMCH, said pedestrians brought the man dead at the hospital.
+Marcelina Sarker, a medical officer in the emergency department, said, "The cause of his death, such as heatstroke, can only be confirmed through an autopsy."

-It will be known after autopsy whether he died of heat stroke, she said.
+Doctors warn that extremely hot weather can lead to heatstroke.
+When the body is exposed to high temperatures, its internal temperature rises rapidly.
+To cool down, the body sweats, losing both water and minerals.
+This can lead to an imbalance in electrolytes, causing fainting and even convulsions.
+In severe cases, heatstroke can damage the kidneys and lungs, and even be fatal.

-Yesterday afternoon, a rickshaw puller named Abdul Awal got unconscious and died while transporting passengers near Dhaka Nursing College.
+Just the day before, a rickshaw puller named Abdul Awal fell unconscious and died while transporting passengers near Dhaka Nursing College in the afternoon.

-The country has been in the grips of a mild to moderate heatwave, with the Bangladesh Meteorological Department issuing a second consecutive three-day heat alert yesterday.
+The country has been in the grips of a mild to moderate heatwave, with the Bangladesh Meteorological Department issuing a second consecutive three-day heat alert on Monday.

 Comments